buruzaemon/transformers-gcp/README.md

         2. Click the Submit request button
     * It may take several minutes and even up to two business days before you see that GPUS-ALL-REGIONS-per-project quota value go from 0 to 1.
 Be patient.
     * NOTE that you may have to first upgrade to a paid account to be able to change your quota settings.
 You can do that by navigating to your Billing Overview, and looking for that button to Upgrade.
+    * IF you decide to use another GPU like, say, the NVIDIA A100, then you will also have to request a quota increase from 0 to 1 for the NVIDIA A100 GPUS quota for your target region as well.

 At this point, you will have a brand-new project on GCP.